dashalinear/Legal-Knowledge-Graph/README.md

-# LegalGraph-RU: Knowledge Graph for Russian Criminal Cases
+# Construction and application of a knowledge graph based on a corpus of legal texts

 LegalGraph-RU is a minimal, reproducible implementation of a pipeline for building a knowledge graph from Russian criminal court decisions.
-It was extracted from a larger research prototype used to study rule-based NER and legal knowledge graphs on Russian court texts.[web:1][web:4]
+It was extracted from a larger research prototype used to study rule-based NER and legal knowledge graphs on Russian court texts.

 The repository is intentionally small: it focuses on a clear, end-to-end example that can be cloned, run locally and easily extended for further